K12OCX/k12ocx-specs/docs/index.md

 5. An additional set of [styling guides](styling) for allowing resources to keep visual integrity, or to change themes accordingly to different consumers.

+## Examples

+Examples for emitting or consuming the data using different programming languages can be found [here](emit-consume-example.md)

 ## IPR & License
 All materials are contributed under the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license.
 Materials will be contributed per copyright title to The Bill and Melinda Gates Foundation, and all such contributions will be licensed openly per previous sentence.